Solid

 Non-porous solids invariably strongly resist any amount of compression that would otherwise result in a decrease of total volume regardless of temperature, owing to the mutual-repulsion of neighboring electron clouds among its constituent atoms.
 In contrast to solids, gases are very easily compressed as the molecules in a gas are far apart with few intermolecular interactions.
 Some solids, especially metallic alloys, can be deformed or pulled apart with enough force.
 The degree to which this solid resists deformation in differing directions and axes are quantified by the elastic modulus, tensile strength, specific strength, as well as other measurable quantities.

 For the vast majority of substances, the solid phases have the highest density, moderately higher than that of the liquid phase (if there exists one), and solid blocks of these materials will sink below their liquids.
 Exceptions include water (icebergs), gallium, and plutonium.
 All naturally occurring elements on the periodic table have a melting point at standard atmospheric pressure, with three exceptions: the noble gas helium, which remains a liquid even at absolute zero owing to zero-point energy; the metalloid arsenic, sublimating around 900 K; and the life-forming element carbon, which sublimates around 3,950 K.

 When applied pressure is released, solids will (very) rapidly re-expand and release the stored energy in the process in a manner somewhat similar to those of gases.
 An example of this is the (oft-attempted) confinement of freezing water in an inflexible container (of steel, for example).
 The gradual freezing results in an increase in volume, as ice is less dense than water.
 With no additional volume to expand into, water ice subjects the interior to intense pressures, causing the container to explode with great force.

 Solids' properties on a macroscopic scale can also depend on whether it is contiguous or not.
 Contiguous (non-aggregate) solids are characterized by structural rigidity (as in rigid bodies) and strong resistance to applied forces.
 For solids aggregates (e.g. gravel, sand, dust on lunar surface), solid particles can easily slip past one another, though changes of individual particles (quartz particles for sand) will still be greatly hindered.
 This leads to a perceived softness and ease of compression by operators.
-An illustrating example is the non-firmness of coastal sandand of the lunar regolith.
+An illustrating example is the non-firmness of coastal sand and of the lunar regolith.

 The branch of physics that deals with solids is called solid-state physics, and is a major branch of condensed matter physics (which includes liquids).
 Materials science, also one of its numerous branches, is primarily concerned with the way in which a solid's composition and its properties are intertwined.